Investing in the National Savings Certificate

 The interest rate on the NSC is guaranteed.
 Currently, the interest rate is 7.9 per cent on the five-year option, compounded annually.
 The ten-year option of the NSC has been discontinued.
-From FY2016-17 onwards, the interest rate on the NSC will be revised every quarter as per the prevailing government bond rates.
+Ever since FY2016-17, the interest rate on the NSC is revised every quarter as per the prevailing government bond rates.
 However, once you have invested in the NSC, the rate applicable at that time will be applicable throughout the tenure of your investment.

 Liquidity in the NSC is available in the form of loans since you can borrow against your NSC savings.